 Joyce Tischler, affectionately known as “the Mother of Animal Law,” is the co-founder of the Animal Legal Defense Fund and was Animal Legal Defense Fund’s executive director for twenty-five years.
-Currently, as Animal Legal Defense Fund general counsel, Joyce is responsible for in-house legal matters, as well as writing, lecturing on, and promoting the field of animal law.
 She has been called a visionary, a leader, an inspiration, and a role model–she is that and so much more.
 She’s also an exceptional attorney.

 Joyce Tischler has devoted her career to the development and advancement of animal law.
 When she began, there was no field of animal law: no animal law courses, no animal law programs, and no animal law nonprofits.
 Joyce decided to change that.